Written by Stacey Kelleher. Reviewed by Sean Busch.

 - Look for loose parts and/or tears in the fabric.
 Repair these before washing.

-- If you want to sanitize stuffed animals, shampoo or launder these items on the hottest setting possible.
+- If you want to sanitize stuffed animals, shampoo or launder them on the hottest setting possible.

-- For delicate toys that can’t be machine-washed, follow the directions on our Natural Stain Remover.
+- For delicate toys that can’t be machine-washed, follow our Natural Stain Remover directions.

 To kill the majority of germs, follow cleaning with disinfecting – but always be aware of the potential dangers of bleach.

-You can spray hard and non-porous surfaces with a bleach solution for cleaning toys (4 teaspoons bleach per quart of water).
+You can spray hard and non-porous surfaces with a bleach solution for disinfecting toys: 4 teaspoons bleach per quart of water.
 You may also soak them in a basin full of the bleach solution for five minutes.
-Afterwards, always thoroughly rinse with water and let toys air dry.

-Pro Tip: If you use bleach, always follow manufacturer instructions and thoroughly rinse all surfaces to remove any residue.
+If you use a bleach solution, always follow manufacturer instructions and thoroughly rinse all surfaces to remove any residue.
+Let items air dry.

 How to Disinfect Toys Without Bleach